Fortress eCommerce Site and App Revamp

 4. "HMW reduce unnecessary steps to check out" (Product detail page)

-The Fortress app, designed by our EY Mtel design managers several years ago, was based on research conducted at the time.
+The Fortress app, designed by our team several years ago, was based on research conducted at the time.
 The app’s overall UX was well-received, with no major challenges reported.
-However, the Fortress website is outdated, and the user experience is suboptimal.
-Below are the key pain points identified through stakeholder interviews and the UX workshop.
+However, the Fortress website is outdated, and the user experience is ineffective.

-The Fortress app, designed by our EY Mtel design managers several years ago, was based on research conducted at the time.
+The Fortress app, designed by our team several years ago, was based on research conducted at the time.
 The app’s overall UX was well-received, with no major challenges reported.
-However, the Fortress website is outdated, and the user experience is suboptimal.
-Below are the key pain points identified through stakeholder interviews and the UX workshop.
+However, the Fortress website is outdated, and the user experience is ineffective.

 Redesigning the Fortress Digital Experience